Zero Latency Monitoring

 In my personal experience all of these Hass Effect premises are true.
 And I've witnessed countless people perceive these effects.

-Specs and buffers
+Specifications and buffers

 Vendors of digital audio software and hardware tout "low latency", promising delays as low as 12 milliseconds, achieved by lowering the audio buffers in the audio software, and that this can be WITHOUT using a mixer!